Organise a Visit

 Exmouth is a busy operational lifeboat station so please be aware that the lifeboat may not be at the station when you visit due to operational requirements.

-To find the location of a name on the lifeboat, please go to www.launchamemory.rnli.org.uk/exmouth
+To find the location of a name on the lifeboat, track her here

-To find out where R and J Welburn is, at any time, click here and use option 3.
+To find out where the Exmouth Shannon, 13-03 R and J Welburn, is at any time, track her here

 We aim to keep the lifeboat in the boathouse as much as possible.
 This helps us carry out maintenance more efficiently, since all the necessary tools are on site and the hull stays clean and free from marine growth—keeping the boat in top condition.